haapjari/article-orchestration/README.md

 ## Internals

-This repository contains `docker-compose.yml` file and instructions, how to replicate the thesis setup.
+This repository contains necessary tooling how to replicate my thesis setup.
+There is `start.sh` script that will clone all necessary repositories, and start the services with `docker-compose.yml`.

 ## Architecture